 A Discussion at the Edge of Empires

-Our questions here are simple, but my instructions on how you go about it are going to be fairly precise.
-I’m not just being fussy.
 I want you to think about how historians work, and to think about historical questions.
-Typically, as a history student, you’re confronted with readings where the questions are already answered, but typically most historians begin with questions.
+Historians begin with questions.
 If we think about what questions they’re asking, we can understand their answers better.

-1. tell the forum what you think each author’s argument is.
+1. tell the seminar what you think each author’s argument is.

-2. tell the forum what you think each author’s main question was in writing the essay
+2. tell the seminar what you think each author’s main question was in writing the essay

-3. propose a common question for all the readings.
-That is, looking at all the excerpts, propose a question that you think all the pieces share – a question that unifies all these historians basic approach.
+3. propose a common question for both readings.
+That is, looking at the excerpts, propose a question that you think both pieces share – a question that unifies both historians' basic approach.
 To be clear, it need not be the case that these historians ever actually thought of their work in this way.
-But find a question that unifies the fundamental concerns of all the authors.
+But find a question that unifies the fundamental concerns of both authors.

-For all of these questions, feel free to elaborate and offer evidence.
-However, what I really want to see here are succinct statements on the arguments and thoughtful questions proposed.
+For all of these questions, you should also offer evidence, and you should feel free to elaborate.
+But out focus should be succinct statements on the arguments and thoughtful questions proposed.